Auto-ABSA: Cross-Domain Aspect Detection and Sentiment Analysis Using Auxiliary Sentences: Abstract

 \section{Abstract}

-Following the proposal of the transformer, many pre-trained language models were developed, and the sentiment analysis (SA) task was improved.In this paper, we proposed a method that uses an auxiliary sentence to describe aspects that the sentence contains to help sentiment prediction.
-The first is aspect detection, which uses a multi-aspects detection model to predict all the aspects that the sentence has.
-Combining the predicted aspects and the original sentence as the Sentiment Analysis (SA) model's input.
-The second is to do out-of-domain aspect-based sentiment analysis (ABSA), train a sentiment classification model with one kind of dataset and validate it with another kind of dataset.
-Finally, we created two baselines, they use no aspect and all aspects as the sentiment classification model's input, respectively.
-Compared two baselines' performance to our method, we found that our method really makes sense.
+Since the introduction of the transformer architecture, numerous pre-trained language models have been developed, significantly advancing the sentiment analysis (SA) task.
+In this paper, we propose an innovative approach that utilizes auxiliary sentences to describe the aspects present in a given sentence, thereby enhancing sentiment prediction.
+The proposed method consists of two main components.
+First, aspect detection is performed using a multi-aspect detection model to identify all the aspects contained in a sentence.
+These predicted aspects are then combined with the original sentence as input to the sentiment analysis model.
+Second, we conduct out-of-domain aspect-based sentiment analysis (ABSA) by training a sentiment classification model on one type of dataset and validating it on a different dataset to evaluate its generalizability.
+To benchmark our approach, we established two baselines: one without aspect information and another using all available aspects as input for sentiment classification.
+By comparing the performance of these baselines with our method, we demonstrate that our approach effectively improves sentiment prediction.
+The results highlight the potential benefits of incorporating auxiliary aspect information, contributing to the development of more robust SA models.